The School of Public Health and Health Professions houses 29

 packages including R, Maple, Mathematica, S-Plus, SAS and

 The Nutrition & Health Research Laboratory studies the influence of food and food additives on ingestive behavior in humans, and the factors that influence adults’ motivation to obtain food.
 Jennifer L. Temple, PhD, principal investigator and assistant professor of exercise and nutrition sciences, is conducting NIH-funded research in the lab on the influence of caffeine administration on physiological, mood and psychological responses in adolescents.

 The Rehabilitation Physiology Lab conducts research

-and those with different physical disabilities.
-Recent extramurally
+different physical disabilities.
+Recent extramurally funded studies

-juvenile arthritis, osteoarthritis, multiple sclerosis and
+osteoarthritis, multiple sclerosis and post-polio syndrome.

-well as other universities, frequently participate in internships,
+universities, frequently participate in internships, fellowships

 Contact Nadine M. Fisher, EdD, lab director, for more information.